Pixlskull/eg-react/notes.md

 Contains pretty much everything
-Most of the code deals with tracks, tracks are the most important component that the app manages Will come back after getting more comfortable with react
+Most of the code deals with tracks, tracks are the most important component that the app manages Will come back after getting more comfortable with react If loading from previous session, will return a LoadSession component If no genome has been selected, app will return genome selection screen

 **AppState**
 storage for the app